 Some disagreements, such as about the assessment of additional support needs or the level of support, can be referred for written review by an adjudicator independent of the council.
-Requests for Dispute Resolution should be made to Louise Connor, Head of Learning and Teaching/Chief Education Officer, Argyll & Bute Council, Argyll House, Alexandra Parade, Dunoon, PA23 8AJ or Louise.Connor@argyll-bute.gov.uk
+Requests for Dispute Resolution should be made to Louise Connor, Head of Learning and Teaching/Chief Education Officer via Louise.Connor@argyll-bute.gov.uk.
+If you do not have access to email, please contact Louise Connor by phone on 01631 569196.